Memory Gym: Towards Endless Tasks to Benchmark Memory Capabilities of Agents: Experimental Analysis

 \subsubsection{Harmful Off-Policy Data in the Episodic Memory}

-At last it can be discussed whether the combination of PPO and TrXL's episodic memory pose a threat.
+Next, it can be discussed whether the combination of PPO and the cached hidden states of TrXL's episodic memory pose a threat.
 PPO is an on-policy algorithm that consumes the training data for a few epochs.
 Once the second training epoch on the same batch commences, the batch is already considered off-policy.
 However, PPO's loss function can mitigate this issue and hence allows for several epochs.
-But this mitigation is likely limited and we wonder whether this issue is enlarged by the episodic memory.
-In our current training setup, an agent collects 512 steps of data.
-If an episode exceeds 512 steps and is still running, the earlier steps from that episode become outdated over several epochs.
-In future work, it needs to be investigated if a stale episodic memory, which is based on off-policy data, hinders training progress.
-Frequently refreshing the episodic memory is expected to be expensive in terms of wall-time.
+But this mitigation is likely limited and we wonder whether this issue is enlarged by the cached hidden states.
+In our current training setup, the agent collects 512 steps of data.
+If an episode exceeds 512 steps and is still running, the older hidden states from that episode become outdated over multiple iterations of PPO.
+To address this, future research should investigate the impact of stale hidden states on training efficacy or how one can solve the issue of truncated episodes during optimization.
+One potential strategy could involve computing more fresh hidden states alongside utilizing cached ones.
+Alternatively, cached hidden states could be periodically recomputed, albeit at the expense of increased inference overhead.
+Drawing parallels, \cite{kapturowski2018recurrent} explored similar challenges with their recurrent, off-policy algorithm R2D2.